<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

 In conclusion, understanding the difference between a dormant lawn and a brown lawn due to a nitrogen deficiency is an important part of maintaining a healthy, beautiful lawn.
-By being aware of the causes and signs of each, you can take the appropriate steps to care for your grass and keep it looking its best.
+By being aware of the causes and signs of each, you can take the appropriate steps to care for your

 &#xD;